Gando Convention: In the modern era

 When the Japanese occupation of Korea ended in August 1945, the Soviet administration in the north of Korea and the American administration in the south of Korea hampered any unified Korean attempt to recover Gando.
 However, Gando Convention was de jure nullified and North Korea started to control the area south of Paektu Mountain.

 In 1961, PR China claimed a boundary dozens of kilometers south of Mt.
 Paekdu.
 North Korea protested by publishing a national map with the claim on Gando included.
 However, the North Korean claim on Gando and the Chinese claim on the area south of Gando Convention line were not serious.
 Seriously disputed area was the area between Gando Convention line and Paektu Mountain.

-In 1963, North Korea signed a boundary treaty with the People's Republic of China, which settled the boundary between the two at the Yalu/Amnok (Chinese/Korean names) and Tumen Rivers; this agreement primarily stipulated that three-fifths of Heaven Lake at the peak of Mt.
+Between 1962 and 1963, North Korea signed two treaties with China, which settled the boundary between the two at the Yalu/Amnok (Chinese/Korean names) and Tumen Rivers, and stipulated that around three-fifths of Heaven Lake at the peak of Mt.
 Baekdu would go to North Korea, and two-fifths to China.

 However, the boundary between North Korea and the People's Republic of China continued to be contested, in spite of the 1963 agreement.
 In response to North Korea's perceived lack of support in the Sino-Soviet split, China demanded that North Korea cede its portion of the peak of Mt.
 Baekdu to China, and between March 1968 and March 1969, a number of border clashes between North Korean forces and Chinese forces took place in the Mt.
 Baekdu region.
 PR China wanted to restore the Gando Convention boundary.
 Chinese demands for the rest of Mt.
 Baekdu were eventually dropped in 1970 in order to repair relations between North Korea and China.
 China has recognized North Korea's sovereignty over some 80% of the islands in the Yalu/Amnok and Tumen Rivers, and also accepted North Korea's control of some 90% of the mouth of the Yalu/Amnok River.
 While not openly discussed anymore, it would appear that the 1963 agreement is only something of a framework and not exactly a binding contract for either North Korea or China.

 South Korea did not recognize these agreements, but did not made a serious attempt to assert Korean sovereignty on Gando either.
 South Korea did not officially renounce its claim on Gando, but the Sino-Korean boundary on South Korean national map loosely follows the 1961 line except for Mt.
 Baekdu, and largely accepts this boundary on the map as de facto boundary.